Messibre/BlockPay/README.md

 ## Demo Flow

-1. Client posts job and creates contract with milestones.
+1. **Client** posts a job and creates a contract with milestones.
-2. Client funds escrow (Mesh payToContract) using returned datum/address.
+2. **Client** funds the escrow (Mesh payToContract) using the returned datum/address.
-3. Freelancer submits deliverables; client approves milestone (redeemer Approve).
-4. Payout sent to freelancer; platform fee routed to fee address.
+3. **Freelancer** submits their work via the dashboard.
+4. **Client** reviews and approves the milestone (triggering the Release redeemer).
+5. **Smart Contract** automatically sends the payout to the freelancer and routes the platform fee.
-5. Dispute/refund paths via dedicated redeemers and admin arbitration.
+6. Dispute/refund paths available via dedicated redeemers and admin arbitration.

 ## Notes